-The local election office will compare your signature on your voted ballot to the one on your driver’s license.
+The Local Election Office will compare your signature on your voted ballot to state records.
 If the signatures don't match, your ballot might be rejected.
 Please sign carefully.

 Arkansas vote by mail deadlines

 Request your mail-in ballot (online): N/A